lhussain/WiproWebCrawler/README.md

 Possible improvements: could perhaps write more tests to see that the external links have not been included.

+Additional improvements and assumptions:  Can iterate over the list and for each link found, could go down into the next level and fetch all the sub-links (inc. images...etc).
+In doing so web crawler could run for a while so decided against it.
+To do that is simple enough enhancement (refactor) to existing codebase to achieve this if desired.

 Output from wiprodigital.com:

 {